AdjacentLab/outlier/README.md

 (work in progress)

 The Outlier is a transition rule for 2D binary cellular automata.
-Self Please refer to the paper for additional details.
+Please refer to the paper below for additional details.

 ### Video